josevcm/nfc-laboratory/README.md

 By using an SDR receiver it is possible to capture, demodulate and decode the NFC signal between the card and the reader.

-Currently, detection and decoding is implemented:
+Currently, detection and decoding is implemented for:

 - NFC-A (ISO14443A): 106kbps ASK modulation, 212kbps and 4124kbps with ASK / BPSK modulation.
 - NFC-B (ISO14443B): 106kbps, 212kbps and 4124kbps with ASK / BPSK modulation.